Hiroreco/enreco-archive/recap-data/chapter1/day8/edges/bijou-cecilia-c1d8.md

 [Under my control](#embed:https://www.youtube.com/live/4co7VDSYTqU?feature=shared&t=5496)

 At long last, after all her careful scheming, she had the princess under her control.
-And by extension… the entire kingdom!
+And by extension... the entire kingdom!

 Ahahahahahaha!

-…Except there was one small problem.
+...Except there was one small problem.

 She had finally pulled it off—just as everyone was leaving the kingdom to face the Stain King.
-And, well… they never came back.
+And, well... they never came back.

 So, yeah.
-The plan was kind of… for nothing.
+The plan was kind of... for nothing.

 But nonetheless!
 This was only the beginning for the green mastermind.
 She would surely get what she wanted in due time.